Pavel Kolesnikov on Bach

 The set of Goldberg Variations is are the most challenging (and largest!) pieces ever written for a keyboard instrument.
 They force you to humble yourself.
 You have no choice but to work step by step and see what happens.
 You can't set yourself goals, because the piece is your master.
 You just keep going in a very humble way and try to do it as well as you can.

-- 3–13 December: Kaaitheater, with De Munt / La Monnaie, Brussels, Belgium
+- 1–18 September: Rosas Performance Space, De Munt / La Monnaie & Kaaitheater, Brussels, Belgium